Skip to content

 History of Paxton’s Tower

-Perched on a hill above the village of Llanarthne, Paxton’s Tower looks out on the Towy Valley.
-Built over 200 years ago, the majestic tower is in fact a folly built in memorial to Admiral Lord Nelson and to impress the people of the valley.
-Discover more about its history.
+Positioned on a hill above the village of Llanarthne, Carmarthenshire, the triangular Paxton’s Tower provides magnificent views of the Tywi Valley.
+Built over 200 years ago, the majestic folly was built as a memorial to Admiral Lord Nelson.
+The tower is also a continual reminder to the people of the valley of the prominence of its commissioner, Sir William Paxton.

 View of Powis Castle, perched above its terraced gardens, Powys, Wales, in autumn.